NarekMkhoyan/Project_NM-DP/projects/ngx-nm-date-picker/README.md

 #### nmRangeSelection {#nmRangeSelection}

 `nmRangeSelection: boolean`
-A boolean value that activates the range selection mode
+A boolean value that activates the range selection mode.
 \* **The component will output an array of 2 Dates, startDate and endDate**.
-So you should bind to a [Date, Date] | null, if you are using nmRangeSelection
+So you should bind to a [Date, Date] | null, if you are using nmRangeSelection.
 \* Available for all 3 operation modes.
 \* Not compatible with [nmMultiDateSelect](#nmMultiDateSelect).
 False - by default